-Federal Government funding via the Department of Education and Training’s National Collaborative Research Infrastructure Strategy (NCRIS) has been secured to establish three new Science Clouds:
+Federal Government funding via the Department of Education and Training’s National Collaborative Research Infrastructure Strategy (NCRIS) is establishing three new Australian science clouds:

 Establishment of the Science Community Clouds will ensure that research communities have improved access to shared data, tools, platforms and computing resources according to each community’s domain-specific needs.

 The science clouds will benefit from the efficiencies of leveraging a common underlying eResearch cloud platform, while also supporting shared access across the domain cloud boundaries.
 It is also expected that the proposed science clouds will provide widely-accessible knowledge sharing platforms for supporting research-industry collaboration.

 On this page, you will find regularly updated information on the development of the Australian Science Clouds and, in particular, the Ecosystems Science Cloud (ecocloud), which TERN co-led the development of.

 The national NCRIS infrastructure partners include:

 Other research infrastructure providers supporting the proposal include:

 The Science Clouds will build upon the existing Research Cloud and Virtual Laboratories provided by NeCTAR, the national data storage services provided by RDS and streamlined access to major data collections hosted by NCI (National Computational Infrastructure).